bagisto/bagisto-docs/docs/1.5.x/architecture/modular-design.md

-# Modular Architecture
+# Modular Design

-**Modular architecture** is the preferred approach for e-commerce software, as it enables the separation of each package and empowers users to work with self-contained modules.
+**Modular design** is the preferred approach for e-commerce software, as it enables the separation of each package and empowers users to work with self-contained modules.

 This architectural style effectively manages the complexity of the system by breaking down problems into smaller, more manageable modules.